jmrod4/jmrod4tools/github_tips.markdown

 Create a remote repository

-- go to github and just click (create) "New Repository"
+- go to your user Dashboard on github and just click (create) "New Repository"
 - you will get a private access address

 Connect your remote and local repositiories using your private access address